Biotechnologyguy/Timir-VSCode/README.md

 6. Open the **Command Palette** (`Ctrl+Shift+P` or `Cmd+Shift+P` on macOS) and select **Preferences: Color Theme**.
 7. Choose **Timir Dark** from the list of available themes.

-## Contributing

-Contributions are welcome!
-If you encounter any issues or have suggestions for improvements, please feel free to [open an issue](https://github.com/Biotechnologyguy/Timir-VSCode/issues) or submit a pull request.

 ## Feedback and Support

 Your feedback is valuable!
 If you have any questions, feedback, or need support, you can reach out to me via [founder@biotechnologyguy.com](mailto:founder@biotechnologyguy.com) or [create an issue](https://github.com/Biotechnologyguy/Timir-VSCode/issues).